Yazan03/CTF-writeups2025/TFCCTF2025/KISSFIXESS/README.md

 <br />
 <img/src="https://github.com/Yazan03/CTF-writeups2025/blob/main/TFCCTF2025/images/1.png">
 <br />
-Now we need to think about getting a xss using open and closing tag but it's blocked but we have an ssti here in render_page function
+Now we need to think about getting an XSS using opening and closing tags, but they are blocked.
+However, we have an SSTI in the render_page function.
 <br />

 ```py